colorfield/mastodon-api-php/README.md

 #### Mastodon API

-1. Make your own copy of _test_credentials.example.php_ as _test_credentials.php_
+1. Make a copy of `.env.local` as `.env`
-2. Define in _test_credentials.php_ the information obtained with oAuth and your Mastodon email and password.
+2. Define the information obtained with OAuth and your Mastodon email and password.
 3. In your browser, go to http://localhost:8000/test_api.php